 I chose Kilz Original Interior Primer, that’s specially designed for blocking heavy stains and odors like pets.

 Using a roller, I applied the first coat of thinned oil-based primer-sealer.

-And then after about 5-6 hours of drying, applied another coat of this stain blocker.
+And then, after about 5-6 hours of drying, apply another coat of this stain blocker.